alexandervanrenen/adventofcode2019awk/README.md

 ------
 Got busy over the weekend.
 Trying to catch up.
-Having no propper encapsulation makes it a bit harder to extend existing programs, but actually less bad than expected.
+Having no proper encapsulation makes it a bit harder to extend existing programs, but actually less bad than expected.
 Might be because of the small program size.
 Had a nasty bug in the intcode program, copy pasted the code for equal from less than and forgot to change the sign.
 20 minutes of intcode program reading to figure that out .. of course this case only gets triggered in the 4th amplifier :(